aidansteele/aidansteele.github.io/docs/posts/security/some-notes-on-lambda-microvms.md

 advantage of the lifecycle hooks to reinitialise sources of randomness upon MicroVM creation.

+**Environment variables are different to Lambda functions**.
+Lambda functions have a wide range of environment variables by default ([earlier post][lambda-extension-env-vars]) and updating the env vars on a function is a quick affair.
+MicroVMs, on the other hand, have far fewer, and updating env vars requires building a new image version.
+Here is the set of env vars populated by default:

+    AWS_LAMBDA_MICROVM_IMAGE_VERSION=1.0
+    AWS_LAMBDA_MICROVM_IMAGE_NAME=your-image
+    AWS_LAMBDA_MICROVM_IMAGE_ARN=arn:aws:lambda:us-east-1:607481581596:microvm-image:your-image
+    AWS_REGION=us-east-1
+    PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
+    HOME=/root

+Annoyingly, there appears to be no way to identify which MicroVM your code is running inside from either the env vars, metadata service or even STS web identity federation token.

 **Inbound connectivity to MicroVMs is always authenticated**, using bearer tokens.
 Connectivity is supported using HTTP/1.1, HTTP/2, gRPC, websockets and server-sent events.
 You need to provide an `X-aws-proxy-auth` header.
 The value for that